FrancescoMar04/Siem-incident-response-lab-wazuh/README.md

-# 🚨SIEM Incident Response Lab (Wazuh)
+# 🚨SIEM Incident Response Lab With Wazuh

 ## Overview
-This project simulates a real-world security incident in a controlled lab environment, using a SIEM platform.
+This project simulates a real-world security incident in a controlled lab environment using a SIEM platform.

-The objective is to demostrate how security events are collected, detected, and investigated.
-Followed by a structured incident response process.
+The objective is to demonstrate how security events are collected, detected, and investigated, followed by a structured incident response and reporting process.

+---

 ## Lab Architecture

 - SIEM: Wazuh Server
 - Victim: Ubuntu Server (Wazuh agent)
 - Attacker: Kali Linux

+---

 ## Workflow

+The project is structured into the following phases:

 - Environment setup
-- Log ingestion
+- Log ingestion and validation
 - Incident simulation
-- Alert detection
+- Alert detection and triage
-- Incident response and reporting
+- Incident investigation and response
+- Final report and findings

-Detailed technical steps are documented in the 'phases/' directory.
+Detailed technical steps are documented in the `phases/` directory.